 - Latin – (3 ECTS)

 In the course of the Doctorate the calculation for the final qualification is as follows: 10% compulsory and optional courses of the Cursus ad doctoratum; 15% defense of the dissertation; 75% written dissertation.

-The student will be awarded the title of Doctor of Sciences on Marriage and Family, after the thesis has been published in print in at least eighty copies, to be deposited at the Secretariat of the Institute, with the permission of the two teachers who submitted the thesis to the Section Council, to be granted only if it has been corrected according to the indications given.
+The student will be awarded the title of Doctor of Sciences on Marriage and Family, after the thesis has been published in print in at least twenty five copies, to be deposited at the Secretariat of the Institute, with the permission of the two teachers who submitted the thesis to the Section Council, to be granted only if it has been corrected according to the indications given.

 The title “Pontificium Institutum Theologicum Joannes Paulus II pro Scientiis de Matrimonio et Familia apud Pontificiam Universitatem Lateranensem” must appear on the Diploma of the Academic Degree.

 5) Doctorate Procedures (Approved ad experimentum by the Consiglio della Sede Centrale)

 - The student who intends to obtain a Doctorate must apply for approval of his or her thesis theme – accompanied by a presentation of the relevant bibliography – with an application to the President, through the Secretariat of the Institute, combining a presentation by a Professor of the Institute certifying the student’s suitability and a detailed presentation of the research project.